- 1945 - 2017 (Creation)

 Scope and content

 This material was collected over the course of Marr's career.
-Some earlier material dates from the Berkeley Free Speech movement in the late 1960s.
+Some early material relates to his time in the United States Marine Corps.
+Some earlier material dates Marr's postgraduate studies and the Berkeley Free Speech movement in the 1960s.
 Most papers are related to Vietnam, including material collected while he was co-director of the Indochina Research Center in the 1970s and while editor of Vietnam Today,1978-1982.
 Some of this material was collected for the IRC by John Spragens.

-Other material covers the Vietnamese Union Cataloguing Project and projects relating to Vietnamese scripts on computers in the 1980s-1990s as well as Marr's involvement in Australian-Vietnamese scholarly exchanges in the same period.
+Other material covers the Vietnamese Union Cataloguing Project and projects relating to Vietnamese scripts on computers in the 1980s-1990s, including the Vietnam Internet Project (VIP).
+Marr's involvement in Australian-Vietnamese scholarly exchanges in the same period also forms part of the collection.

 Some material in this collection contains accounts of torture and/or images of injuries.